arav06/qilo/README.md

 python Qilo.py
 ```
 #### OR
-You can run this as a docker container using the Dockefile
+You can run this as a docker container using the Dockerfile

 ```
 git clone https://github.com/arav06/qilo/